lizziesz/example-angular-app/README.md

     3. In particular, the styling of the "About" column needs to be addressed/thought about.
   3. Format the "Registration" date as a more user-friendly date.

+Assumed Requirements:

+  For the purposes of this assignment, I displayed all the data in the HTML table, and made a judgement call to provide sorting on columns that made sense.
+Normally, I would want more clarification on:

+    1. What data should be displayed?
+    2. What data/columns should be able to be sorted?

+  The table is also read-only, so you can not add/edit/remove entries - that could also be a feature added with more time.

+## Quick Start

+Clone the repo locally.
+Then:

+`npm install`

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve` or `npm run start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding